 “You’re wrong if you think the joy of life comes from human relationships,” is one of the last things he says to Ron before he disappears into the unforgiving wilderness of Alaska.
 McCandless blissfully embraces nature as he gives up on humanity entirely, which makes one wonder that such strong animosity has to come from a place of deep aversion.
 Maybe from his feelings towards his parents and the unconscious need within him to punish them for their treatment of his sister and himself when they were kids.

 “No phone.
 No pool.
 No pets.
 No cigarettes.
 Ultimate freedom… No longer to be poisoned by civilization, he flees, and walks alone upon the land to become Lost in the Wild.”

 Alaska was everything he had ever dreamed of.
 McCandless finds an abandoned bus out in the tundra and makes it his home, hunts like a caveman and lives off the land.

-But the Alaskan landscape is a zero-tolerance system, and McCandless manages to only survive for 100 days before his decomposing body weighing just 30 kilograms was found by hunters in Bus 142.
-The last few weeks are reconstructed by Penn based on the journals, pictures and other evidence left behind by McCandless, and Emile Hirsch who plays him, soars as he embodies the dying 24-year old, turning skeletal with a sunken, ashen face and eyes that burn with an ironic fervour.
+But the Alaskan landscape is a zero-tolerance system, and McCandless managed to only survive for 100 days before his decomposing body weighing just 30 kilograms was found by hunters in Bus 142.
+The last few weeks are reconstructed by Penn based on the journals, pictures and other evidence left behind by McCandless.
+And, Emile Hirsch, who plays him, soars as he embodies the dying 24-year old, turning skeletal with a sunken ashen face and eyes that burn with an ironic fervour.